ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-4/README.md

 * __and__ the request body contains a representation of a `MenuItem`,
 * __and__ the controller calls the repository [`existsById()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#existsById-ID-) method one time passing in the ID included in the URL,
 * __and__ the `existsById()` method returns `true`,
-* __then__ the controller calls the `save()` method on the repository one time passing a menu item instance with all properties equal to those provided in the request body,
+* __then__ the controller calls the `save()` method on the repository one time passing a menu item instance with all properties equal to those provided in the request body omitting "menuCategory" from the comparison,
 * __and__ the `save()` method returns an updated version of the saved record,
 * __and__ the menu item controller returns a status of 204 no content.